davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

     giftsbymail.co  447.5
     ```

-#### Extensions

-If you're done early, or are looking for more practice, consider the following exercises.

-- Give the relational algebra expressions for all the above queries
-- Go to the [author's page](https://www.richardtwatson.com/dm6e/Reader/ClassicModels.html) for many more query examples!

 #### Grading

 ```
 I want to be able to run your query set easily.
-Do not submit your queries in a Word or PDF file!
+Do *not* submit your queries in a Word or PDF file!
 Files not submitted in plain-text format with your queries inside will be returned without a grade.